About Amendment C228

 Any person affected by an amendment is entitled to make a submission.

 It is important to note that submissions to planning scheme amendments are public documents under the Planning and Environment Act 1987 (the Act).
 Section 21(2) of the Act requires a planning authority to make a copy of every submission available at its office for any person to inspect, during office hours and free of charge, for 2 months after an amendment comes into operation or lapses.

-At the end of exhibition Council considers all submissions and, if concerns cannot be resolved, refers submissions to an independent Planning Panel for review.
+At close of exhibition a report goes to Council.
+Council considers the amendment and all submissions received.
+If concerns cannot be resolved, Council refers the submissions to an independent Planning Panel for consideration.

-We provide dates and details of any Planning Panel hearings to those who make a submission.
+We provide dates and details of Planning Panel Hearings to those who make a submission.